Tech-Dex/GoGig/README.md

 # Reddit Job Finder Discord Bot

-A Discord bot that is using PRAW, a Reddit API to find jobs on subreddits and post them to your Discord channel.
+A Discord bot that is using AsyncPRAW, a Reddit API to find jobs on subreddits and post them to your Discord channel.
 I created this bot for programmers so feel free to edit keywords list and subreddit list for your requirements.

 ## Setup